cburgoin-dev/hotel-booking/README.md

 # Hotel Reservation API

-Backend API for managing hotel reservations, guests, rooms, and authentication.
+Backend REST API for managing hotel reservations, guests, rooms, and authentication.

 Built in Java using a layered Controller–Service–DAO architecture, the system focuses on maintainability, business rule enforcement, and secure access control through JWT authentication.